acend/tekton-basics-training/content/en/docs/04_docker/04_docker-builds.md

     --namespace $USER
 ```

-{{% alert title="Note" color="primary" %}}We configure the workspace as an emptyDir for test purposes and to show how to configure pipelineruns via CLI.
+{{% alert title="Note" color="info" %}}We configure the workspace as an emptyDir for test purposes and to show how to configure pipelineruns via CLI.
 You will learn about pipelineruns soon.{{% /alert %}}

 ## Task {{% param sectionnumber %}}.6: Create the docker image